dcross42/dcross42.github.io/_posts/2021-04-05-graduate-projects.markdown

 ---
 layout: post
 title:  "Graduate School Projects"
-date:   2021-04-05 23:30:00 -0400
+date:   2021-08-22 23:30:00 -0400
 categories: jekyll update
 ---

 # Graduate School Projects

 This post contains descriptions of the projects I have completed during my graudate program at the University of Illinois at Urbana-Champaign broken out by course.
-For the current semester (Spring 2021), the projects are only ones I have completed so far.

 ## CS 425 Distributed Systems -- Fall 2020

 _Language: C++_